BUSINESS VISA (max. 2 months)

 - Completed visa application form (available online)

-- Confirmation letter in English or Spanish for the planned business trip, issued by your company or client in Austria and notarized by the local Chamber of Commerce.
+- Confirmation letter in English or Spanish for the planned business trip, issued by your company.
 This confirmation must contain at least the following information: First and last name, citizenship, passport number, position in the company, purpose of the trip, duration of the stay in Argentina, as well as a brief description of the activities on site.
-A model for this letter is attached below.

 Company owners or self-employed persons must submit a corresponding confirmation of their legal existence by means of corresponding documents from local authorities as well as documents relating to business management (balance sheet, tax payments, etc.).